How to Prevent Employe Burnout While Working on a Distributed Team

 Unfortunately, in Luis’ experience, companies usually act or invite third parties to intervene when it is already too late.
 That is why his company developed a system to prevent burnout before it begins to snowball across an organization.

-• Design and implement workshops for CEOs and managers on leadership, social skills, management development.
+- Design and implement workshops for CEOs and managers on leadership, social skills, and management development.

 So, of course, it is one thing preventing employee burnout, but it is a whole other cup of tea to manage and recover from it.
 A vacation on the beach is one way to decompress and disconnect, but it doesn’t address the root cause of burnout.